 How, here’s why menstrual cups are so awesome:

 Saves Money and Protects the Environment

 Most of these menstrual cups have been designed for long term use and some models like the Keeper (made of Latex instead of silicone) can even last for a decade or longer.
 Regular ones from silicone usually have a life-span of 5-10 years, assuming proper care and cleaning.

 This saves you lots of money because menstrual cups can be reused as opposed to pads and tampons.
 This factor also enables you to save the environment because there will be far less waste-consider just how many pads and tampons the average women uses over the course of a lifetime!

 Beneficial Bacteria and Vaginal PH is Balanced

 Tampons are known to absorb all the blood and fluids meaning that the balance is upset.
+They also introduce chemicals and pesticides into your vaginal canal.
+Because the skin is so absorbent there, they make their way into your bloodstream.
 With menstrual cups, only the fluids will be collected which then leaves the bacteria and vaginal PH intact.